Join

 Interested in the LEAF lab?

-Who and when we recruit: We are regularly looking for exceptional students and researchers to work with at many levels of experience: Postdocs, Ph.D., research-oriented Master’s students, and undergraduates.
-See the information for prospective students on when the deadlines to apply for graduate programs are.
+Who and when we recruit: We are regularly looking for exceptionally creative, talented, and motivated people at many levels of experience: Postdocs, Ph.D., research-oriented Master’s students, and undergraduates.
+See the information for prospective students below for details on applying for graduate programs.

-What we do: Our lab is a welcoming, intellectually vibrant environment working to solve some of the most interesting and critical research problems in the fields of robotics and machine learning.
-You can learn more about what we do by studying our publications.
+Who we are and what we do: Our lab is a welcoming, intellectually vibrant, and creative environment working to solve some of the most interesting, critical, and challenging research problems in the fields of robotics and machine learning.
+You can learn more about what we have done in the past by studying our publications.

 Interested?
 Please read this page first before contacting the PI directly.

-Program prerequisites: Applicants with all academic backgrounds (especially, but not limited to, CS and Machine Learning backgrounds) are encouraged to apply.
-There are some per-program prerequesites below.
+Program prerequisites: Applicants with all academic backgrounds (especially, but not limited to, CS and machine learning backgrounds) are encouraged to apply.
+There are some per-program prerequisites below.

 Ph.D. applicants